Italian at its (vegetarian!) finest.

 - fresh black pepper

-- neutral oil, such as canola, for frying
+- neutral vegetable oil, such as canola, for frying.

-- 2 large pinches grated Parmigiano-Reggiano or Pecorino-Romano cheese
+- 2 large pinches grated Parmigiano-Reggiano, parmesan cheese, or Pecorino-Romano cheese, for serving

-- 2 tablespoons chopped fresh Italian parsley, optional
+- 2 tablespoons chopped fresh Italian parsley or fresh basil, optional, for serving

 - Peel the eggplant and slice it horizontally into slices no more than 1/4" thick.